algerian-tech-makers/TEAM08-Archidni-V1.0-Sabaak-1/README.md

 # Sabaak Initiative 💻

 ## What is that ❓
-- It is a programming hackathon that will work on a group of mini-projects that will be under the supervision of seniors in the technical field for follow-up and guidance 💪
+- It is a programming hackathon that will work on a group of mini-projects under the supervision of seniors in the technical field for follow-up and guidance 💪

 ## What for 💡
-- Our initiative is directed to Muslim youth to contribute to building their society and facilitating the conduct of their affairs in a #voluntary framework🔥 and because many lived what the West imposes on us of immorality and things against our religion, Disney cartoons, many code editors, various production companies.
+This initiative is a step toward uniting Muslim programmers from around the world to uphold their faith, make a difference in their societies and reject discrimination and the values imposed by the west through technology.

 ## How to contribute 🤝
 - If you have already registered for the initiative , then you can safely skip to **Project Submission**